Brendan838/Movie_Prediction/README.md

 To run the Random Forest classifier model, go to the Random Forest folder and select the Randomforest2025.ipynb file.

 To create this model, I load the dataset from the Resources folder’s Cleaned.csv file and convert date columns to a datetime format.
 I then converted categorical data, like the director, actors, and genres, to dummy variables.
-I also filled in the missing values and perform data cleaning, including dropping columns and transforming columns to numerical values.
+I perform data cleaning such as filling in the missing values, dropping columns, and transforming columns to numerical values.

-For this model, I defined the target variable, “Success”, based on Rotten Tomatoes score of 70 or higher to equal “Success”.
+For this model, I decided to use the Rotten Tomatoes score to define success.
+So, a movie with a score of 70% or higher is considered a success (1), and anything below that is a failure (0).
 I split the dataset into training and testing sets based on movie release year.
-Movies before 2025 for training and movies in 2025 were for testing.
-I then defined a Random Forest model with specific hyperparameters to prevent overfitting.
+Movies released before 2025 were for training and movies released in 2025 were for testing.
+I then defined a Random Forest model with hyperparameters to prevent overfitting.

-To test the model, I performed a cross-validation.
-What it does is it perform 5-fold cross-validation to estimate model performance, achieving an accuracy of 90.67% with low variance (± 0.0049).
+To test the model, I performed a cross-validation to estimate model performance.
+It achieved an accuracy of 90.67% with low variance (± 0.0049).
 I then trained the model using the training data.
 And evaluated the model on the test set, displaying the confusion matrix, accuracy, and a classification report, which shows performance metrics like precision, recall, and F1-score.
 As I was curious which columns helped to identify if a movie was considered successful or not, I used the feature importances attribute to analyze and display the top 10 most important features for the model's predictions.

 Lastly, I created a DataFrame linking movie titles with the model's predictions for success.